 A stool test may reveal bleeding and inflammation.

 You may be required to undergo a series of x-rays after drinking barium meal, a viscid solution that will coat the digestive tract and help to localize the inflammation in the upper GI tract.
-A barium enema may be administered to localize inflammation in lower GI tract.
+A barium enema may be administered to localize inflammation in the lower GI tract.

-Besides these, your doctor may want to do an endoscopy of your GI tract to visually inspect the affected part and obtain a fragment of tissue for detailed microscopic examination.
+Besides these, your doctor may want to do an endoscopy of your GI tract to visually inspect the affected part and obtain a fragment of tissue for a detailed microscopic examination.
 A flexible lighted tube mounted with a small camera and linked to a TV monitor is inserted up the anus to inspect the intestine.

 Red patches with ulcers and bleeding can be visible in endoscopy.

 The Crohn’s disease treatment includes medicines, nutritional supplements, and surgery.
-One or more options may be chosen depending upon the location, severity, complications, and response to previous treatments, if being treated for recurring symptoms.
+One or more options may be chosen depending upon the location, severity, complications, and response to previous treatments if being treated for recurring symptoms.

 Medicines like mesalamine are used to control inflammation.
 These are not absorbed through the GI tract and the anti-inflammatory agent is released to act locally in the GI tract.
-Another class of medicines called steroids like prednisone and immune suppressive agents like 6- mercaptopurine and azathioprine are used to alleviate the response of the immune system and hence control inflammation.
+Another class of medicines called steroids like prednisone and immune-suppressive agents like 6- mercaptopurine and azathioprine are used to alleviate the response of the immune system and hence control inflammation.
 When these options fail, another medication called infliximab which is anti-TNFα is used to block the body’s immune response.

 Antibiotics may be used to control the bacterial overgrowth in the intestines.
 Fluid replacement is required in dehydration due to diarrhea.
-Around 70-80% patients may ultimately need a surgery to control symptoms or complications like perforation, stricture, or excessive bleeding.
+Around 70-80% of patients may ultimately need surgery to control symptoms or complications like perforation, stricture, or excessive bleeding.
 Nutritional supplements are used in children and in those who show nutrient deficits.

 The goal of treatment is to control inflammation, relive symptoms and correct nutritional deficiencies.
 CD cannot be cured, though the number of episodes can be reduced.
-When the disease flares, treatment required to arrest inflammation may not be same in all episodes.
+When the disease flares, treatment required to arrest inflammation may not be the same in all episodes.

 Surgery is advised when medical treatment fails or in case of complications.
-Surgery cannot completely eliminate the disease as inflammation may recur in the previously healthy area after surgery.
+Surgery cannot eliminate the disease as inflammation may recur in the previously healthy area after surgery.
 Multiple surgeries may be required in some patients who are suffering from symptoms of Crohn’s disease.
 A part or whole of the large or small intestine may be removed during surgery and one may need to do good care of the surgical stump.